 Guidance

-Guidance defines the identity of the AI — its role, objective, behavioral rules, communication style, and areas of expertise.
+Guidance defines the identity of the AI — its role, objective, behavioral rules, communication style, areas of expertise, and the boundaries within which the role applies.
 It becomes the system-level prompt that shapes every response.

 Think of Guidance as the job description: it tells the LLM who it is, what it is trying to achieve, how it should think, and what standards it should hold itself to.